klimaviu/Covid19/Final_project-git.md

     ## ============================================================================================================
     ## Note:                                                                            *p<0.1; **p<0.05; ***p<0.01

-The Covid-19 data explain different mobility indicators differently.
-Contrary to South Korea models, for all of the indicators the Cases variable is significant (note the 3 stars).
-Compared to South Korea, the R squareds give very different results: for SK Retail\_Recr had a high R-squared which indicated that the fit was quite ok, but for Japan this R-squared is very low.

-And, very interestingly, Workplaces for South Korea had an incredibly low R-squared (0.02) which meant that the fit is bad, but for Japan the R-squared here is very high meaning that the fit is good.

-Also, in the case of Japan, the fit of Residential is very good.

 ### We used the models for forecasting.
 The forecasts were …

 | Grocery\_Pharm | Grocery\_Pharm\_pr | Parks | Parks\_pr | Residential | Residential\_pr | Retail\_Recr | Retail\_Recr\_pr | Transit | Transit\_pr | Workplaces | Workplaces\_pr |